On the coupling of vector fields to the Gauss-Bonnet invariant: Introduction

 \section{Introduction}

-Thanks to a wealth of high precision cosmological observations, specially those obtained by the WMAP \cite{Bennett12,Hinshaw12,Komatsu10,Spergel:2006hy,Peiris:2003ff} and Planck missions \cite{PSP06,PXIII15,PXX15,PXVII15}, cosmological inflation is widely recognized as the simplest paradigm to generate the observed adiabatic, nearly scale-invariant, Gaussian spectrum of superhorizon fluctuations imprinted in the Cosmic Microwave Background (CMB).
-In particular, single-field models, in which the inflationary expansion is driven by the energy density of a scalar field minimally coupled to gravity, are clearly favoured by data.
+Thanks to a wealth of high precision cosmological observations, specially those obtained by the WMAP \cite{Bennett12,Hinshaw12,Komatsu10,Spergel:2006hy,Peiris:2003ff} and Planck missions \cite{Aghanim:2018eyx,Akrami:2018odb,Akrami:2019izv}, cosmological inflation is widely recognized as the simplest paradigm to generate the observed adiabatic, nearly scale-invariant, gaussian spectrum of superhorizon fluctuations imprinted in the cosmic microwave background (CMB).
+In particular, single-field models, in which the inflationary expansion is driven by a scalar field minimally coupled to gravity, are clearly favored by data.
 Despite their excellent agreement with the available data, indications exist suggesting that single-field models might need to be extended.
-The most notorious among these indications are the so-called CMB anomalies, observed for the first time by the WMAP satellite \cite{WMAP7Anom} and later confirmed by Planck \cite{PXXIII13}.
+The most notorious among these indications are the possible presence of the so-called CMB anomalies (see for instance \cite{Perivolaropoulos:2014lua} for an overview of some of them), firstly reported by WMAP \cite{WMAP7Anom} and later by Planck \cite{Akrami:2019bkn}.
+However, since the statistical significance of these effects is small, the existence of these anomalies has been debated in the literature and they are yet to be confirmed \cite{Akrami:2019bkn, Schwarz:2015cma}.